stacks-network/docs/_org/wallet-install.md

     ![](images/windows-certutil.png)

-5. Verify that the resulting hash (a string of letters and numbers) is the same as the latest hash published on <a href="https://blockstack.org/wallet/" target="\_blank">on this page</a>.
+5. Verify that the resulting hash (a string of letters and numbers) is the same as the latest hash published <a href="https://github.com/blockstack/stacks-wallet/releases" target="\_blank">on this page</a>.

 ## Additional software requirements